korha/SystemMonitor/readme.txt

-Like a gadget for Windows which lets monitor system performance
+Like a gadget for Windows which lets monitor system performance:
 - Physical and virtual memory load;
 - CPU load;
 - CPU speed (turbo boost / turbo core support);